BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Ancient Enemies (Dwarf), Ancient Enemies (Elf).

-Signal Tower â€” The Tower is placed in position before a battle commences, allowing for Azog to command his troops effectively from the start of the battle.
+Signal Tower — The Tower is placed in position before a battle commences, allowing for Azog to command his troops effectively from the start of the battle.

 Before deployment, but after players have decided on their board edges, the controlling player may place the Signal Tower, plus the seven of Azog's Lieutenants, anywhere on the battlefield.

 The Signal Tower may not be subsequently moved.
 Note: the

-It must always be Manned â€” *The different parts of the Signal Tower must all be manned in order for them to function and deliver Azog's commands.*
+It must always be Manned — *The different parts of the Signal Tower must all be manned in order for them to function and deliver Azog's commands.*

-Any of Azog's Lieutenants may man a part of the Signal Tower â€” to do this they must be in base contact with the part they wish to man.
+Any of Azog's Lieutenants may man a part of the Signal Tower — to do this they must be in base contact with the part they wish to man.
 Whilst manned, each part of the Signal Tower has a different effect, as follows:

--   The Banner of Dol Guldur USEI â€” All friendly Gundabad     models on the battlefield count themselves as being in range of     a banner.
+-   The Banner of Dol Guldur USEI — All friendly Gundabad     models on the battlefield count themselves as being in range of     a banner.

--   The Banner of Gundabad â€” All friendly Gundabad     Hero models on the battlefield may declare Heroic Marches     without reducing their store of Might.
+-   The Banner of Gundabad — All friendly Gundabad     Hero models on the battlefield may declare Heroic Marches     without reducing their store of Might.

--   The Banner of Angmar â€” Whenever a friendly     Gundabad model on the battlefield suffers a Wound, roll a     D6.
+-   The Banner of Angmar — Whenever a friendly     Gundabad model on the battlefield suffers a Wound, roll a     D6.
 On the roll of a natural 6, the Wound is ignored exactly     as if a point of Fate had been spent.
 Note that this supersedes     other rules that confer similar effects, e.g., Fury.

--   The Horn of Gorgoroth â€” Counts as a War Horn.
+-   The Horn of Gorgoroth — Counts as a War Horn.
 Additionally, all enemy models on the battlefield suffer -1 to     their Courage value.
 Note that this is not cumulative with     other rules that confer similar penalties.

-Summoning of the Hosts â€” *Atop his signal tower, Azog is able to command masses of Orcs at once.*
+Summoning of the Hosts — *Atop his signal tower, Azog is able to command masses of Orcs at once.*

 If the Signal Tower is taken as an upgrade for Azog, then 24 Warriors may be included in Azog's warband rather than 18.
 These may deploy within 12" of Azog rather than the usual 6".

-Destroying the Signal Tower â€” Each part of the Tower has a Defence value of 10 with 3 Wounds, and each is considered as a separate Battlefield target.
+Destroying the Signal Tower — Each part of the Tower has a Defence value of 10 with 3 Wounds, and each is considered as a separate Battlefield target.
 Additionally, if an enemy model spends a full turn in base contact with any part of the Signal Tower without doing anything else (i.e., not shooting, using Magical Powers or fighting in combat), then that part of the Signal Tower is disabled and its effect is lost.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image161.jpeg)